repir/repir/README.md

 - RepIRapps: These are some custom apps that use RepIR.
 BuildVocabulary and BuildRepository are general processes to extract features from a collection and store these in a new Repository.
 The Retrieve folder contains several retrieval apps varying from running a MapReduced test set to running a local single query from the command line.

 Additional projects such as RepIRProximity are research projects.
 You don't need this to use RepIR, only if you are specifically looking for this.

+RepIR was used for the study described in Vuurens, J. B., & de Vries, A. P. (2014).
+Distance matters!
+Cumulative proximity expansions for ranking documents.
+Information Retrieval, 1-27.
+For this study, release 0.23 (available in Maven Central repo) was used, but you can also use the latest snapshot from github.
+To use it, you need RepIRProx (the master pom).
+Change pom.xml in RepIRProx to configure the Hadoop version being used, and then compile.
+When solving dependencies, the pom will download the correct versions of RepIR, RepIRTools, RepIRApps and RepIRProximity.